Google Featured Snippets, a complete SEO guide

 - Paragraph Featured Snippet – This is the most common form of zero result appearing in SERPs, consisting of generally short text (usually between 45 and 60 words) extracted from pages or articles that offer a concise, timely answer relevant to the intent of the query.

 - Bulleted Featured Snippet – The answer in this case is presented in the form of an extendable bulleted list within a box.
 Such lists are displayed for “How” and “What” questions, but also for searches on rankings, prices, or features of a wide variety of products.
-List items do not require ranking in any particular or objective order (as in the example for “most beautiful dogs”).
+List items do not require ranking in any particular or objective order (as in the example for “most beautiful dogs” on Google Italy).

 - Numbered Featured Snippet – In this case, Google shows a list numbered in a specific order, relevant to the user’s type of intent: these are either responses on information to be accomplished to achieve the goal (e.g., how-to guides or in some cases recipes) or actual rankings.